mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ##### Customizing Input Units for Keywords
-By default, the `magnitude` and `variance` keywords are expected to be provided in per-units (pu).
-However, users have the flexibility to specify these values in volts (V) if they prefer.
+By default, the `magnitude` and `variance` keywords are expected to be provided in per-units.
+However, users have the flexibility to specify these values in volts if they prefer.
 For instance, consider the following example:
 ```@example addVoltmeterSI
 using JuliaGrid # hide